 The image of the coconut crab from Moana comes to mind and I wonder if sometimes our appetites are like Tamatoa’s.
-As the early minor antagonist, he is both a despicable and curious character.
+As a minor antagonist, the crab is both a distasteful and curious character.
 His presence and propensity for shiny objects may offer a nod to the lesser instincts of humanity.
 With our inner pleasure and attraction for brilliance, do we too sing, “I’d rather be shiny,” in praise of glitter?
-Do we find ourselves satiated with the lesser value of entertainment, distraction, or cheap social exchanges?
-Are we like Everett in a relentless pursuit of true value, though it costs us in patience, persistence, and focus?
+Are we satiated with the lesser value delivered through entertainment, distraction, or cheap social exchanges?
+Are we like Evan in a relentless pursuit of true value, though it costs us in patience, persistence, and focus?

+Yes, glitter and Pyrite give off the illusion of attraction with a lure for desire.
 But glitter ain’t gold!
-And discernment is needed to identify what is real, valuable, and worthy of your attention.
+Discernment is needed to identify what is real, valuable, and worthy of attention.
 With this season upon us, may we be like skilled miners, discerning the value of what we give and what we seek.